jpgsaraceni/mvp-backend/store_api/README.md

 python3 -m uvicorn main:app --reload --port 5000
 ```

-The output will be something like that:
+The output will be something like this:

 ```
   Will watch for changes in these directories: ['{yourAbsolutePath}/mvp-backend/store_api']